ZhouYou-NJU/WGDG_demo/README.md

 free-space propagation of light field.

 ## Parameters setting
-We realize both GS and WFG algorithms of lensless imgaing with mask updating in the demo.
-The GS algorithm of lensless imaging is based on the references [1][2]. <br>
+We realize both GS and WFG algorithms of lensless imaging with mask updating in the demo.
+The GS algorithm here is based on the references [1][2]. <br>
 1. The GS method will reduce the contrast of recovered image with the existance of noise, so a contrast enhancement process (set ***CEflag = 1***) is always needed to show the result.
 The proposed WFG method does not have this problem.
 For performance comparison, the images shown in the paper all have adjusted